 - Taking steps to stay warm can help you save money on your heating bill.

-- You want to stay warm in case you get stuck outside for a longer periods of time in the colder climate.
+- You want to stay warm in case you get stuck outside for more extended periods in the colder climate.

-Here’s a look at some of the ways cold weather can affect your health and what you can do to stay safe this winter.
+Here’s a look at some ways cold weather can affect your health and what you can do to stay safe this winter.

 Staying Warm To Avoid Hypothermia and Frostbite